-The following table reflects fees for professional audit services rendered by Grant Thornton LLP and Deloitte & Touche LLP, respectively, for (i) the audit of the Company's financial statements for the fiscal years ended October 31, 2014 and 2013; and (ii) fees billed for other services rendered by Grant Thornton LLP and Deloitte & Touche LLP during these periods.
+The following table reflects fees for professional audit services rendered by Grant Thornton LLP and Deloitte & Touche LLP, respectively, for (i) the audit of the Company's financial statements for the fiscal years ended October 31, 2015 and 2014; and (ii) fees billed for other services rendered by Grant Thornton LLP and Deloitte & Touche LLP during these periods.
 Deloitte & Touche LLP was the auditor of record through April 10, 2014.
 Effective April 10, 2014, the auditor of record was Grant Thornton LLP.

-FY 2014 FY 2013
+FY 2015 FY 2014

-Audit Fees(1) \$1,246,306 \$1,749,900
+Audit Fees (1) \$ 1,452,358 \$1,246,306

-Audit Related Fees(2)
+Audit Related Fees (2)

-Tax Fees(3) 40,780 60,153
+Tax Fees (3) 143,991 40,780

-All Other Fees (4) 428,518
+All Other Fees (4) 88,448 428,518

-Total \$1,715,604 \$1,810,053
+Total \$ 1,684,797 \$1,715,604

-- , , -, -

-- (1) Audit Fees consist of professional services and related expenses rendered by Grant Thornton LLP and Deloitte & Touche LLP for the audits of the Company's annual financial statements, audits of internal controls and review of financial statements included in Forms 10-Q and Form 10-K and other statutory or regulatory filings.
-In addition, the fiscal 2014 audit fees includes \$35,000 associated with the statutory audit of the Company's German affiliate performed by Grant Thornton LLP. - (2) Audit Related Fees include assurance and related services by Grant Thornton LLP and Deloitte & Touche LLP that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included in Audit Fees. - (3) Tax Fees include professional services rendered by Grant Thornton LLP and Deloitte & Touche LLP for tax return reviews and miscellaneous consulting. - (4) All Other Fees for fiscal 2014 represents services provided by Deloitte & Touche LLP with regard to the review of Form 10-Q for the quarter ended January 31, 2014, consent issued with regard to the Form 10-K for the fiscal year ended October 31, 2014, and various other costs incurred in conjunction with the presentation of discontinued operations for the fiscal years ended October 31, 2013 and 2012, and the transition of the Company's external audit to a succeeding auditor, Grant Thornton LLP.
+- (1) Audit Fees consist of professional services and related expenses rendered by Grant Thornton LLP for the audits of the Company's annual financial statements, audits of internal controls and review of financial statements included in Forms 10-Q and Form 10-K and other statutory or regulatory filings.
+In addition, the fiscal 2015 audit fees includes \$125,000 associated with statutory audits of two affiliates of the Company in the United Kingdom and a German affiliate, each performed by Grant Thornton LLP. - (2) Audit Related Fees include assurance and related services by Grant Thornton LLP that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included in Audit Fees. - (3) Tax Fees include professional services rendered by Grant Thornton LLP for tax return reviews and miscellaneous consulting. - (4) All Other Fees for fiscal 2015 represents services provided by Deloitte & Touche LLP with regard to the consent issued with regard to the Form 10-K for the fiscal year ended October 31, 2015 and costs incurred in conjunction with non-attest services.
 Effective April 10, 2014, Grant Thornton LLP became the auditor of record for the Company and performed the audit of the annual financial statements and the audit of internal controls included in the Form 10-K for the year ended October 31, 2014, and the review of Forms 10-Q during the year.